hyphanet/plugin-WebOfTrust/README.md

 It will add a `Community` menu to the web interface and can be accessed by that.

-Other plugins which use WoT as their backend may also provide UI to e.g. change trust values.
+Other plugins which use WoT as their back end may also provide UI to e.g. change trust values.

 ## Support / Contact